 - Admission Interview conducted by a panel of faculty/staff/members.

 - A pre-interview test which includes questions on all sciences, stat, economics, management, introduction to clinical nutrition, meal prep and medical terminology.

 Application materials will be reviewed and each applicant meeting qualifications will be scheduled for a personal individual interview with members of the selection committee.
 Written notification of the decision of the committee will be mailed to all applicants no later than July 15.
 Applicant accepting an offer of admission to the Coordinated Program must respond in writing by July 30.
 A rating system based on a cumulative score will be used in the selection process.
 Points will be accumulated according to the following:

 - Evaluation of selected references

-- Results of interview with Admission Committee
+- Results of interview with Admission Committee/ Pre interview test

-Program Goals and Outcomes: CPD strive to:
+Program Goals and Outcomes: CPD strives to:

 1. Prepare competent entry-level Registered Dietitians to serve the Rio Grande Valley and other areas of the country with large Hispanic populations.

 - Students completing the CPD will earn a passing score the first time they take the Registration Examination for Dietitians.

 - Students entering the CPD will complete the program